carpentries-incubator/jekyll-pages-novice/_episodes/markdown.md

 ~~~
 # group-website
-Repo for learning how to make websites with Jekyll pages
+Repo for learning how to make websites with Jekyll and GitHub pages

 ## Learning Markdown